-· the establishment of an independent National
+• the establishment of an independent National

-- Indigenous Justice Reinvestment Unit to monitor justice reinvestment outcomes, and - ongoing funding of community-led justice reinvestment initiatives.
+Indigenous Justice Reinvestment Unit to monitor justice reinvestment outcomes, and

+• ongoing funding of community-led justice reinvestment initiatives.

-We welcome the Australian Government's \$81 million commitment over four years for up to 30 communities to establish locally tailored justice reinvestment initiatives, but ongoing funding is needed.
+We welcome the Australian Government's \$69 million commitment over four years to establish a National Justice Reinvestment Program to support up to 30 communities to establish locally tailored justice reinvestment initiatives.
+We fully support the ongoing commitment of \$20 million per year, from 2026-27.
+We expect that these community-led services will generate positive outcomes and therefore call for a review and extension of funding to other communities over time.
 We also are heartened to hear of progress made including the opening of the National Justice Reinvestment Program and the Justice Reinvestment in Central Australia Program.